Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

 The Institute is authorized to establish ethical requirements for professional accountants in line with the Accountants Act 2013.
-It has adopted the 2020 International Code of Ethics for Professional Accountants alongside the ICPAU Code of Ethics, which is generally based on the IESBA Code of Ethics.
+The Institute requires professional accountants to adhere to the IESBA Code of Ethics as issued by IESBA which it refers to as the ICPAU Code of Ethics,.

 Current Status: Sustain